 For example, devices may lose functionality and crucial security patches that leave devices and data vulnerable.
-Therefore, looking into Windows migration options, and upgrading to a supported OS is usually less costly in the long run.
-If you are considering the upgrade to Windows 10 from and older OS, here are some things you’ll want to keep in mind.
+Therefore, looking into Windows migration options, and upgrading to a supported operating system (OS) is usually less costly in the long run.
+If you are considering the upgrade to Windows 10 from an older OS, here are some things you’ll want to keep in mind.

 There are many great tools to help the transition between older versions of Windows to new including:

-- The User State Migration Tool (USMT) 10.0 is an application intended for administrators who are performing large-scale automated deployments.
-For deployment to a small number of computers or for individually customized deployments, you can use Windows Easy Transfer.
+- User State Migration Tool (USMT) 10.0 is an application intended for administrators who are performing large-scale automated deployments.
+For deployment to a small number of computers, or for individually customized deployments, you can use Windows Easy Transfer.